 Can I freeze this soup?

 Of course!!
-I love to freeze portions either in mason jars (leave room for expansion), or freezer safe Ziploc bags.
+I love to freeze portions either in mason jars (leave room for expansion), or freezer safe Ziploc bags, or my new freezing best friend: Souper Cubes (which take all the mess and effort out of freezing soups, purees, and anything your heart desires!)

 To reheat, let thaw, then heat gently over medium low heat on the stove!